- Services For Seniors

 Nursing Home Transition

 PCA’s Nursing Home Transition Program assists nursing home residents age 60 and older to return to community living.
 NHT may help find housing; modify an existing home to make it accessible; help access needed medical, adult day care or home-based services and provide training for independent living.
-For more information call the PCA Helpline, 215-765-9040.
-Younger nursing home residents, ages 18 – 59 who wish to return to community living, call: Liberty Resources 215-634-2000
+For more information call the PCA Helpline at 215-765-9040.

 Personal Care Boarding Homes